ozzi-/microblog/README.md

 {incrementing number}.html
 ```

-## Configuration
-The file "blogconfig.php" contains three variables, thats all it takes to configure the your blog.

 ## Changing the design
+Video Demo on how to do customization - https://vimeo.com/352504544

-In the templates folder you can tweak µblog design with ease.
+In the templates folder you can tweak µblog layout and design with ease.

 Terms in dobule curly brackets will be replaced by µblog automagically.